tkwonn/text-snippet/README.md

 }
 ```

-For testing, the rate limit was intentionally set to a low value (2 requests per minute) to verify the rate-limiting functionality.
-In production, the limit is set to 10 requests per minute to accommodate normal API usage while protecting against potential abuse.
+For testing, the rate limit was intentionally set to a low value (2 requests per minute + no burst) to verify the rate-limiting functionality.
+In production, the limit is set to 10 requests per minute (+ burst=5 nodelay) to accommodate normal API usage while protecting against potential abuse.

 https://github.com/user-attachments/assets/f4a1ed0f-2970-4c34-96a1-9cf6d8369c96